 21ST CENTURY DIGITAL ARCHIVE

-The year 2015 marks the start of our 21st Century Digital Archive Initiative for data, images and records from excavations at Ban Chiang and related sites.
+The year 2015 marked the start of our 21st Century Digital Archive Initiative for data, images and records from excavations at Ban Chiang and related sites.

 In the 21st century, establishing a living digital online archive is becoming the best-practice goal of a modern archaeological program.
 Such an archive, when carefully developed and curated, can contribute to knowledge in perpetuity: original archaeological field data, photos, and other documentation can be digitized, supplemented with ongoing research data and analyses, then re-studied and re-examined as new questions are asked by future scholars.
 In the age of international collaborative scholarship, a modern online platform is also a must to make archival content accessible, searchable, and downloadable by all global stakeholders.

 Thanks to generous support from the Royal Thai Embassy in Washington, D.C., ISEAA has taken initial steps toward our goal of a 21st century Ban Chiang digital archive.
 In November 2015, we introduced an upgrade/expansion of the online Ban Chiang metals database and related online content.
 Improvements include database migration to new software, a better user interface, addition of data from recent metals studies, and more photo documentation.
 Our goal is to provide scholars more comprehensive tools and resources to examine the metal finds from four key archaeological sites in northeast Thailand—Ban Chiang, Ban Tong, Ban Phak Top, and Don Klang.

 Interpretation of these sites’ metallurgical data is presented in the four-volume monograph in the Penn Museum Thai Archaeology Monograph series: Ban Chiang, a Prehistoric Village Site in Northeast Thailand II: the Metal Remains in Regional Context.